 Magazine freelance journalist Mel Fallowfield spoke to one of our team and stressed that few people actually write letters or true life stories to magazines.
-She is responsible for publishing the true life stories of people who have contacted her with an interesting life story.
+She is responsible for publishing the true life stories of people who have contacted her with an interesting tale.

-Mel explains that the process of selling your true story can be very simple.
+She explains that the process of selling your true story can be very simple.
 You simply contact the features team or a freelance magazine journalist and tell them briefly your story.
-If it’s successful you could be looking at making £1000 in two weeks.
+If it’s successful you could be looking at making £1,000 in two weeks.

-Mel reassures her clients by contacting them before the story is published and reading it out to them, to make sure there happy with it.
+Mel reassures her clients by contacting them before the story is published and reading it out to them, to make sure they’re happy with it.

 She emphasises the importance of including photos when selling your true story.
-This can increase your pay out considerably and is interesting for the reader.
-For eg- a weight loss story should include pictures to highlight the massive weight loss and change.
+This can increase your payout considerably and is interesting for the reader.
+For example, a weight loss story should include pictures of before and after to highlight the massive change.